LukeDowell/tarkov-inventory-tracker/README.md

 in-memory screenshots, and I also started on using worker_threads to parallelize the template matching.
 Lots of bugs to sort out, and unfortunately the worker_threads seem to only accept .js files, so I don't have any type assistance for this work.

+## 08/02/2022

+I've been getting into the problem of "okay, we have a screenshot, now how to check 100s of items on it at once?" and am starting to run into problems that I think may be alleviated by using a different platform.
+I started out using Node and TypeScript because I know it and I wanted to try out nwjs; staring down the barrel of performance limitations for this problem space, setting up more front end tooling to reduce binary size and also getting it all working with opencv.js is reducing my appetite for grinding away at this problem.

+I'm going to try and set up some of this in python, which is something I'd classically advise against, but here we gooooo